 A combined safety/security co-engineering framework based on the ODE, the metamodel that serves as a basis for the EDDI dependability management concept.

-Existing safety analysis tools are targeted to create appropriate system models and safety artefacts, which can be converted to ODE-compliant models via tool adapters and model converters.
+Existing safety analysis tools are utilised to create appropriate system models and safety artefacts, which are converted to ODE-compliant models via tool adapters and model converters.

 4. Security-Targeted Executable Digital Dependability Identities